 Aside from wear and tear, any damage, disturbance or interference caused to the park, garden or reserve as a result of the event and its associated activities will be repaired at the event organiser's expense.

 Pegging

-Due to the nature, prevalence and potential risk to underground services there will be no pegged structures on Council owned or managed land unless there is a prior contractual agreement with Council from July 1, 2018.
+Due to the nature, prevalence and potential risk to underground services there will be no pegged structures on Council owned or managed land unless there is a prior contractual agreement with Council.